-The Task Manager Interface follows the Demeter’s Principle closely by ensuring that most common operations can be done using APIs without low-level manipulation of Tasks.
-The Task Manager generates the actual Task list displayed to the user by keeping track of the last display mode and keyword used by the user.
+Task Manager follows Demeter’s Principle closely by ensuring that most common operations can be done using APIs without low-level manipulation of Tasks.
+An overview of TaskManager is illustrated in Figure 13.
+Task Manager generates the actual Task list displayed to the user by keeping track of the last display mode and keyword used by the user.
 The keyword can be a hashtag or search key depending on the display mode.

-TaskManagerActual is responsible for maintaining the full list of tasks, and depends on a ListProcessor to generate the display list whenever the getList() method is called.
+TaskManager is responsible for maintaining the full list of tasks, and depends on ListProcessor to generate the display list and identify overlaps whenever the list is refreshed.
 In addition, it also keeps track of the list of tasks that was most recently modified for the GUI to highlight.

-Whenever tasks are added or removed, TaskManagerActual automatically sends the whole list of tasks using the Storage interface of the Storage component.
+Whenever the list of tasks is modified, TaskManager automatically sends it to Storage for saving.

+3.2.3 List Processor

-4.2.3 List Processor
+Figure 14 – Class Diagram of List Processor

+ListProcessor provides the API for processing the list of Tasks passed by TaskManager.
+The structure of ListProcessor is shown in Figure 14.
+ListProcessor is responsible for processing the list and provides functionalities like searching by hashtags, searching by keywords, sorting by date, and identifying overlapping tasks.